-Greater Sage-Grouse protection and habitat enhancement is a high priority for the federal land management agencies, however firefighter and public safety is the first priority on every fire and takes precedence over natural resource protection.
+Greater Sage-Grouse protection and habitat enhancement is a high priority for the federal land management agency's fire management programs, however firefighter and public safety is the first priority on every fire and takes precedence over natural resource protection.
 When unplanned ignition occurs in Greater Sage-Grouse habitat the appropriate federal land management agency will be immediately notified.